johnwcowan/r7rs-work/Uuid.md

 `(uuid-version `*uuid*`)`

 Return the version of *uuid* as an exact integer from 0 to 7 inclusive.
 Normally 0 is returned only for the nil UUID.
+If the UUID is not an RFC 4122 variant, the result is unspecified.

 ## Conversion

 `(uuid->string `*uuid*`)`

-Returns a string representing *uuid* in the canonical format `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`, where each `x` is an uppercase hex digit.
+Returns a newly allocated string representing *uuid* in the canonical format `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`, where each `x` is an uppercase hex digit.

-It is an error to mutate this string.
+To generate a corresponding URN, prepend "urn:uuid:" to the result.

 `(string->uuid `*string*`)`